Eggmanplant/Sonic-Mania-Android-Build-Guide-Linux/README.md

 # Sonic Mania Decompilation: Android Build Guide

 This is a guide to building your own Sonic Mania APK for Android.
-This guide is currently intended for Linux users, and may also run on Mac OS.
+This guide is currently intended for Linux users, and may also run on macOS.

 ## Instructions (Linux)